-ETFs are a relatively new entrant into securities markets.
 ETFs were invented in the 1990s as an easy way to trade and invest.
-Their formal name, Exchange Traded Funds, explains exactly what they are.
+The formal name, Exchange Traded Fund, explains exactly what they are.
 An ETF is a basket of securities that is traded on a stock exchange.

 These securities can be a variety of investment types: stocks, bonds, currency, commodities and more.
 Some ETFs have one specific theme or asset class (U.S. Large Cap stocks), while others represent a more diversified portfolio.